victorcouste/trifacta-api-flows/README.md

 ![Trifacta logo](trifactalogo.png)

-Scripts using Trifacta REST API to run and deploy a Trifacta flow from development to production environment with flow package backup and versions management within Github.
+Scripts using Trifacta REST API to deploy and run a Trifacta flow from development to production environment with flow package backup and versioning with Github.

 - flow_checkin.sh <flow_id> : Export Trifacta flow <flow_id> and checkin (commit+push) in Github <flow_id> folder.
 - flow_checkout_dev.sh -f <flow_id> -p <folder_id> : Checkout last version of <flow_id> from Github and import in Trifacta <folder_id> folder.